datoujinggzj/zg104.github.io/_posts/2020-02-28-test-markdown.md

 {: .box-note}
 **Questions:**
 1. Why we use logistic regression, not linear regression?
-Why are the disadvantages of linear regression for classification?
+Why are the disadvantages of linear regression for classification? <br/>
-2. What type of datasets is most suited for logistic regression?
+2. What type of datasets is most suited for logistic regression? <br/>
-3. Can you explain or interpret the hypothesis output of logistic regression?
+3. Can you explain or interpret the hypothesis output of logistic regression? <br/>
-4. Why we define the sigmoid function, create a new version of cost function, and applied MLE to derive logistic regression?
+4. Why we define the sigmoid function, create a new version of cost function, and applied MLE to derive logistic regression? <br/>
-5. How to deal with overfitting?
+5. How to deal with overfitting?  <br/>
-6. What are the disadvantage of logistic regression?
+6. What are the disadvantage of logistic regression? <br/>

 ## My answers

-{: .box-warning}
+{: .box-warning
 **My answers:**

-1. - Linear regression can give us the values which are not between 0 and 1.
+1. [Example](#example)  - Linear regression can give us the values which are not between 0 and 1.
    - Also, linear regression is sensitive to the outliers.
 However, the sigmoid function restrict the values between 0 and 1, which can be interpreted as the conditional probability of assigning the data to the particular class given the data parametrized by theta.

 <p align="center">